The Keys to my personal personal healing are quite extensive but many very simple.

 And even today, when circumstances are less than satisfactory, I know that the presenting problem is not really the problem.
 I ask: What’s the truth in this?
 Show me the truth?
 What would love do now?
 Having asked the question, I let it go and I am willing to be shown the answer.
 And always the answer comes; not always straight away and not always without an inner fight.
 But, always faith wins and always the answer comes.

-Using the power of prayer, forgiveness, gratitude and praise and discovering the importance of giving thanks for what I do have was a blessing.
+Using the power of prayer, with the attitude of forgiveness, gratitude and praise and discovering the importance of giving thanks for what I do have, was a blessing.

 I found the power in casting the problem upon the Christ within and going free.
 This means you have to let go of the problem or the perceived problem.
 The solution comes back in the form of an insight or as a direct healing.